tibbben/geospatial-visualization/lessons/lesson02.md

 total time 150 minutes.

-1. Housekeeping (6:40 pm - 10 min)
+1. Housekeeping (2:40 pm - 10 min)
    -   Questions on homework, readings, syllabus (note on readings)
    -   Ask about problems with software installation
    -   Encourage early conversations with Chris or myself about project ideas

-2. Map Ideas (6:50 - 10 min)
+2. Map Ideas (2:50 - 10 min)
    -   Students go around and talk about their initial ideas (3 min each)

-3. Abe and AGOL BOA (7:00 pm - 60 min)
+   -   not everyone - ask for volunteers

-4. Student presentations from Field (8:00 pm - 30 min)
+3. Student presentations from Field (3:00 pm - 30 min)
    -   max 4 minutes each

-5. Chris presents possible project ideas (8:30 - 15 min)
+4. Chris presents possible project ideas (3:30 - 15 min)

-6. Reading discussion (8:45 pm - 10 min)
+5. Reading discussion (3:45 pm - 10 min)
    -   Chapter 3 - Mappable Data
       -   Review phenomena -> data abstraction
       -   What kinds of data will they use?
       -   What sources of data might they use?
-      -   What transformations might they ue?
+      -   What transformations might they use?
       -   Will time data be used?
       -   Maya Atlas??
    -   Chapter 4 - How is it Made?